ropensci/roweb3/content/blog/2024-08-20-git-tricks/index.md

 ```

 Indeed this is much larger than the source code I typically handle.
 But now I
-know a few more Git tricks (and a few more about blogging on rOpenSci :-).
+know a few more Git tricks (and even more about blogging on rOpenSci :-).

 ## Conclusion